CleverRaven/Cataclysm-DDA/doc/MAGIC.md

 | `NO_PROJECTILE` | The "projectile" portion of the spell phases through walls, the epicenter of the spell effect is exactly where you target it, with no regards to obstacles.
 | `NON_MAGICAL` | Ignores spell resistance when calculating damage mitigation.
 | `PAIN_NORESIST` | Pain altering spells can't be resisted (like with the deadened trait).
-| `PERMANENT` | items or creatures spawned with this spell do not disappear and die as normal.
+| `PERMANENT` | Items or creatures spawned with this spell do not disappear and die as normal.
 Items can only be permanent at maximum spell level; creatures can be permanent at any spell level.
 | `PERMANENT_ALL_LEVELS` | Items spawned with this spell do not disappear even if the spell is not max level.
 | `POLYMORPH_GROUP` | A `targeted_polymorph` spell will transform the target into a random monster from the `monstergroup` in `effect_str`.
 | `RANDOM_AOE` | Picks random number between (min + increment)*level and max instead of normal behavior.
 | `RANDOM_DAMAGE` | Picks random number between (min + increment) * level and max instead of normal behavior.
-| `RANDOM_DURATION` | picks random number between (min + increment) * level and max instead of normal behavior.
+| `RANDOM_DURATION` | Picks random number between (min + increment) * level and max instead of normal behavior.
 | `RANDOM_TARGET` | Forces the spell to choose a random valid target within range instead of the caster choosing the target.
 This also affects `extra_effects`.
 | `SILENT` | Spell makes no noise at target.
 | `SOMATIC` | Arm encumbrance affects fail % and casting time (slightly).